 Carnegie Libraries of Missouri

 Missouri seems to be the hardest state so far for me to find references on Carnegie libraries.
 Information is either absent (Maryville) or contradictory (St. Louis branch libraries).
-According to the Shelbina Carnegie Public Library's well-written history, Missouri received funds for 33 public libraries.
+According to the Shelbina Carnegie Public Library's well-written history, apparently offline, Missouri received funds for 33 public libraries.
 It also notes that Hannibal, Kirksville, and Macon declined--or failed in the details involved in--Carnegie grants.

 1904 grant, and proudly serving its designated purpose.
 Unaltered, it's on the National Register of Historic Places.